minorgod/bretts-cheat-sheets/static-site-generators.md

 [Hugo](https://gohugo.io/) - static site generator that claims to be the world's fastest.

+### Python

+[Lektor](https://www.getlektor.com/) - looks cool...it claims...
+"A flexible and powerful static content management system for building complex and beautiful websites out of flat files — for people who do not want to make a compromise between a CMS and a static blog engine."

 ## Ruby

 [Jekyll](https://jekyllrb.com/) - Pretty popular.
 Used by [GitHub Pages](https://pages.github.com/).
 Typically you use a Ruby based command line tool to run the jekyll commands, but it's available in other flavors as well if you hate Ruby.